selmanj/istio.github.io/content/en/blog/2020/istioctl-analyze-ci/index.md

 to help prevent common configuration mistakes.
 However these validations are only applied in the context of a single resource.
 To discover and diagnose misconfigurations across multiple objects, you can use `istioctl analyze`.

-If you haven't used it before, `istioctl analyze` is a command-line tool that analyzes Istio configuration for problems.
-By default, it runs against the default configured cluster specified in your `~/.kube/config` file, checking resources on the api-server for files.
-While discovering such problems is useful, it would be much better to catch these problems *before* they are applied to the api-server.
+`istioctl analyze` is a command-line tool that analyzes Istio configuration for problems.
+By default, it runs against the default configured cluster specified in your `~/.kube/config` file, checking configuration resources on the api-server for files.
+Discovering such problems is useful, but it would be much better to catch these problems *before* they are applied to the api-server.

 This article shows how to setup a workflow that leverages `istioctl analyze` to discover problems before they ever occur on your cluster.
 It will cover: